Rafael Devers Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in the league.

-- The Yankees' 3.58 team ERA ranks third across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.57).

-- Yankees pitchers combine to rank 19th in baseball in home runs allowed (75 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs surrendered (77 total, 1.1 per game).

-- Schmidt gets the start for the Yankees, his 14th of the season.
-He is 2-6 with a 4.96 ERA and 66 strikeouts through 61 2/3 innings pitched.
+- German gets the start for the Yankees, his 13th of the season.
+He is 4-3 with a 3.49 ERA and 64 strikeouts through 67 2/3 innings pitched.

-- In his most recent outing on Tuesday against the Chicago White Sox, the righty threw six innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Saturday, the right-hander went six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.

+- In 12 games this season, the 30-year-old has a 3.49 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.